Pratyay360/cloud-ping/README.md

 ### Benchmarks

-Cloud Ping RS is designed for high performance with minimal resource usage:
+Cloud Ping is designed for high performance with minimal resource usage:

 | Metric | Value | Notes |
 |--------|-------|-------|